EECS 280 Tutorials

 GNU gdb (Ubuntu 9.2-0ubuntu1~20.04) 9.2

-PITFALL: GDB debugging will be very hard to understand if there are no debugging symbols.
-Double check the output of make
+Pitfall: GDB debugging will be very hard to understand if there are no debugging symbols.
+If you’re using a Makefile, double check the output of make

 and verify that you see -g